 Electric water heaters are the most efficient water heating systems available on the market.
 They are safer than gas water heaters because they eliminate the risks and issues involved with heating water through combustion.
-Another advantage of electric water heaters over gas water heaters is that they do not require a gas line to operate.
-While gas line connections are widespread in the United States, they are not ubiquitous.
-However, pretty much every American home is connected to the electricity grid.

 Here are my results.

 1. A.O.
 Smith Voltex Hybrid Heat Pump Electric Heater: 9.2/10